 We have enlisted a team of world-leading scientists: London-based Prof Bart De Strooper, Cambridge-based Dr Gabrielle Kaminski and Prof Clemens Kaminski, and Oxford-based Dr Hazel Hall-Roberts.
 Our collaborators work on different aspects of neuroscience research and are working with us to ensure that the exhibit illustrates the molecular hallmarks of brain function and dysfunction, and some of the latest technology-driven brain research.

 The artists R&D phase at ONI ended in mid-June 2019.
 Shuster + Moseley collaborate with glass blowers, a team of installers and specialist art riggers and engineers, which have led several high-profile public projects and artworks.
 They have all taken part in the R&D phase.
-Fabrication of the artwork will begin in November-December 2019, we are seeking to collaborate with charities and not-for-profit organizations to ensure we can reach millions and make the project come to life.
+Fabrication of the artwork will begin later winter-spring in 2020, we are seeking to collaborate with charities and not-for-profit organizations to ensure we can reach millions and make the project come to life.

-The exhibition is scheduled to take place between March and July 2020, touring around the UK until 2021.
+The exhibition is scheduled to take place in summer 2020, starting in a London venue and touring around the UK.
 The venues are yet to be confirmed and will be announced in our social media channels and this website soon!

 The Brain Gazing team is happy to help with questions or feedback